TexasJetter/vue-marvel/README.md

 npm install
 ```
 ## Project Configuration

+Go to https://developer.marvel.com/account and sign up for a Marvel API key.
+On this page you will also need to white list your development URL in the "Your authorized referrers" section.
+When developing locally you will want to enter "localhost".

 ```
-Enter your Marvel API key in the \src\services\core.js file
+Enter your Marvel API Public key in the \src\services\core.js file
 ```

 ### Compiles and hot-reloads for development